 L. K. Jha passed away in Pune on January 16, 1988 and remained fully committed to his work to the very last.

-So far, thirteen lectures have been delivered as mentioned below:
+So far, fourteen lectures have been delivered as mentioned below: